 When can you start growing hydroponically?

-Unlike some other plants, it isn’t recommended to grow ginger hydroponically in the beginning stages (although, in the long run, hydroponically grown ginger will take up less space and require less maintenance).
+If you’ve recently started a hydroponic garden, you may have been itching to include ginger in it.
+However, unlike some other plants, it isn’t recommended to grow ginger hydroponically in the beginning stages (although, in the long run, hydroponically grown ginger will take up less space and require less maintenance).
 Ginger won’t root well in water and will do best if it can take root in soil or compost prior to transplanting it to hydroponic growth, as that will allow the roots to grow and thrive.

 Once the ginger has rooted and started to grow, you’ll want to move it to your hydroponic system.
 So, be sure it’s prepared!
 Each ginger plant will need roughly 1 square foot of growing space each (essentially placing the plants a foot apart).
 Your harvest should be ready in at least four months — though soil-grown ginger can take up to 10 months to be harvested, so there’s no harm in waiting a bit longer — at which point you can keep as much ginger as you want and begin the growth process again.